apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-usertasks-timer-data-index-persistence-addon-quarkus/README.md

 ## Description

-This example showcases a basic implementation of the **Hiring** process that drives a *Candidate* through different interviews until it gets hired.
+This example showcases a basic implementation of the **Hiring** process that drives a *Candidate* through different interviews until he gets hired.

 This quickstart project shows a simple example user task orchestration including the use of DMN decisions to generate the candidate offer and timers to skip Human tasks.

-This example also takes advantage of the `kogito-addons-quarkus-data-index-persistence-postgresql` that enables the *Kogito runtime* directly persist into the *Data-Index* Database simplifying the communication of both services by removing the need of events (Kafka/HTTP) between them.
+This example also demonstrates how to configure the whole *Kogito* environment using the new *Simplified Architecture* that enable simplifying the communication among *Kogito* services removing the need of events (Kafka/HTTP) between them.
+This can be achieved using the following *Quarkus* addons:
+- `kogito-addons-quarkus-data-index-persistence-postgresql`: enables the *Kogito Runtime* persisting directly into the *Data-Index* database.
+- `kogito-addons-quarkus-jobs`: enables collocating the *Jobs Service* inside the *Kogito Runtime*.

 ## The Java models